getbubblenow/bubble/docs/packer.md

 ## Launching a Bubble while Packer Images are Building
-If you try to launch a Bubble before the required packer image is ready, your Bubble launcher will detect that the image is in the process of being built, and wait until it is ready before trying to use them.
+If you try to launch a Bubble before the required packer image is ready, your Bubble launcher will detect that the image is in the process of being built, and wait until it is ready before trying to use it.

 ## Image Validity
 The packer images are tied to a specific Bubble version.
-As long as the Bubble API launcher can find packer images that match its version, it will be able to launch Bubbles.
+As long as the Bubble API launcher can find packer images that match its own version, it will be able to launch Bubbles.

 When your Bubble is upgraded, its version changes, so the old packer images are no longer valid.